zen37/etrm/README.md

      ```

 ### Notes:
-- Environment is Development by default, for ather environment launch application with parameter `--environment==<name>`
+- Environment is Development by default, for other environment launch application with parameter

+`--environment==<name>`
 - Ensure that the application has executable permissions (`chmod +x PowerTrades` on macOS/Linux) if needed.